bgvo/slack_layouts/README.md

 layout = MyCustomSlackLayout.new(param1, param2)
 ```

-Now, we can access the layout json that Slack needs to be sent by calling `as_json` on the layout:
+Now, you can access the layout json that Slack needs to be sent by calling `as_json` on the layout:

 ```ruby
 layout.as_json